starstormtwitch/olympus-packwiz/MOD_PACK_STATUS.md

 - Exported a clean Modrinth bundle to `dist/Olympus-1.0.0.mrpack` for launcher imports.
 - Added `scripts/publish-packwiz.ps1` automation to refresh, export, and stage HTTP-ready metadata under `deploy/packwiz`.
 - Staged `deploy/packwiz/` with the manifest plus a simple landing page and direct `.mrpack` download button hosted at `https://mc.chroma-scales.com/`.
+- Added scripts/check-updates.ps1 to automate nightly packwiz update -a runs and produce compatibility reports for newer Minecraft/Fabric targets without dirtying the repo.
 - Updated `README.md` and `SERVER_INFO.txt` with Packwiz CLI bootstrap instructions tied to the future domain.

 ## Mods Tracked In Packwiz (keep installed)